-Research is active on the patent pending technology titled,“Sulfur Tolerant Ionic Liquid Solvent for Pre-combustion Carbon Capture.”
+Research is active on the technology titled,“Sulfur Tolerant Ionic Liquid Solvent for Pre-combustion Carbon Capture.”
 This invention is available for licensing and/or further collaborative research from U.S. Department of Energy’s National Energy Technology Laboratory.

 Low temperature, pre-combustion carbon dioxide (CO2) capture is typically accomplished using physical solvents such as Solexol™.
 This is due to the high partial pressure of CO2 in the flue gas stream which is sufficient to dissolve significant amounts of CO2 into the solvent without the need for additional chemical reactions.
 Regeneration of the solvent and release of CO2 can be accomplished with increased temperature and/or pressure reduction.
 However, there is a need to create solvents that are tolerant to sulfur, and water, which can operate at higher temperatures.
 In addition, the solvents need to have low viscosity, high CO2 solubility, and excellent CO2/hydrogen (H2) selectivity.